 Send… your output as mail or iMessage, share via Airdrop, print

-Publish… to publish to a Medium account or a WordPress blog
+Publish… to publish to a Ghost, Medium or a WordPress blog

 You can, for example, send a Word document as mail attachment, or open an ePub file instantly in iBooks.

 The large button at the bottom executes a default export action (you can also simply press Return).
 You should set this button to the action you use most (for example “Copy to Clipboard…” in HTML export).
 Right click on any of the available icons to set the respective action as default, or switch actions with the tab key ⇥.